FrankLef/cookiecutter-pkg/README.md

 These problems are

-1. Wrong interpreter used by Visual Studio Code
+1. Wrong interpreter used by Visual Studio Code, see [Visual Studio Code environment](#visual-studio-code-environment)
-2. Poetry virtual environment is desynchronized
+2. Poetry virtual environment is desynchronized, see [Desynchronized virtual environment](#desynchronized-virtual-environment)

 #### Visual Studio Code environment